-MS Word comes with a range of features like grammar check, spell check, HTML support, page layouts to name a few.
+MS Word comes with a range of features like grammar check, spell check, HTML support, and page layouts to name a few.
 These features help their users to work on documents with ease.
 Users are able to add different types of data (like images beside text) in their documents created using MS Word.

 Have you ever thought of extracting images from a Word document?
 Is this possible using MS Word?
 The answer is YES.
 In this article, I will make you familiar with different ways by which you can extract images from Word.